Creative Virtual Event Ideas for Your PTA

-Fundraising is always at the forefront of any PTO or PTA’s agenda, and this year the terrain has been tougher than ever before.
-But that doesn’t mean that PTAs have to miss out on fundraising events this year because there are loads of ways to make them a success while following social distancing protocols.
+Fundraising is always at the forefront of any PTO or PTA’s agenda; this year, the terrain has been tougher than ever.
+But that doesn’t mean that PTAs have to miss out on fundraising events this year because there are many ways to make them successful while following social distancing protocols.
 We’ve got all you need to do right in this blog!

-One of the largest and most popular fundraising events that a PTA hosts is the annual gala.
+The annual gala is one of the largest and most popular fundraising events that a PTA hosts.
 Typically, this show-stopping event comes with all the strings: a fancy ballroom, a live auction, a raffle, and some good food and drink.
 While this format did rake in the donations, the leftover amount was less than impressive once you took away the dent made by all these expenses.

-In fact, the mode of delivery is seldom what establishes the success of a fundraising event.
+The mode of delivery is seldom what establishes the success of a fundraising event.
 Instead, it’s the individuals that are targeted.
 Those who contribute the fundraised amount – the givers – come in a wide variety, of which the common two are donors that donate without expectations and those looking for a return.
-To really make the most of a fundraising event, PTAs should look towards combining these types of donors, with a greater emphasis on the category that rakes in the most donations.
+To make the most of a fundraising event, PTAs should combine these types of donors with a greater emphasis on the category that rakes in the most donations.
 So, in other words, PTAs need to exercise effective resource allotment when going about their fundraising strategies.

-Engagement is a major issue when dealing with virtual events, and it’s important to come up with events that get people involved.
+Engagement is a major issue when dealing with virtual events and developing events that get people involved is important.
 Here are some fun ideas: